philosopherdog/iOSLaunchImages/README.md

 # iOSLaunchImages
-Universal basic set of launch images for ios 7 &amp; 8
+Universal basic set of launch images for ios 7 &amp; 8, intended to get scratch projects up and running quickly.

 In xCode 6 install the launch images as follows: